 - Create Strong and Workable Enforcement Mechanisms: Strong copyright laws are essential but meaningless without effective enforcement.
 Governments must fulfill their obligations under the WTO’s Trade-Related Aspects of Intellectual Property Rights (TRIPS) Agreement by adopting and implementing laws that meet international norms for IP rights protection.

-- Step-Up Enforcement with Dedicated Resources: Too often, the punishment associated with software piracy crimes are too insignificant to be deemed an effective deterrent for software pirates.
+- Step-Up Enforcement with Dedicated Resources: Too often, the punishment associated with unlicensed software crimes are too insignificant to be deemed an effective deterrent for software pirates.
 Countries can elevate their enforcement of intellectual property by:

 - Creating specialized intellectual property enforcement units at the national and local level and providing dedicated resources to investigate and prosecute intellectual property theft;